DISCOVERY SPORTS EVENTS

 Who may use your personal information?

-Your personal information is collected when you subscribe to the EEL Services.
-Your personal information is intended for EEL, and is shared with third parties in certain circumstances.
+Your personal information is collected when you subscribe to the DSE Services.
+Your personal information is intended for DSE, and is shared with third parties in certain circumstances.

 Our website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we have no control over how they may use your personal information.
 You should check the privacy policies of third party websites before you submit any personal information to them.

 We share your personal information with the following types of third party organisations:

 We use other companies, agents or contractors (“Service Providers“) to perform services on our behalf or to assist us with the provision of the DSE Services to you.
 For example, we engage Service Providers to: